Vegan Snickers Bars

 - Coconut Oil: I use organic coconut oil as the base for this vegan candy.

 - Cashew Butter: I love using organic cashew butter in vegan candy as it's a neutral flavored ingredient that will take on other flavors.
+But, if you want to use peanut butter or almond butter you can do that too.

 - Maple Syrup: I use organic maple syrup for sweetener.